Skip to main content

 • Test that the DNS resolving is working.
 To test, run the following command.

-• Verify that the resolver is not the ISP.
+• Verify that the resolver is not your ISP.

 dnscrypt-proxy -config /etc/dnscrypt-proxy/dnscrypt-proxy.toml -resolve nxos.org